-In April 2021, the total employment land supply in Knowsley was 189.20ha, which is a reduction of 49.51ha from the total supply figure of 238.71h in the adopted Local Plan Core Strategy (2016).
+2.2 In April 2022, the total employment land supply in Knowsley was 170.54 hectares, which is a reduction of 68.17 hectares from the total supply figure of 238.71 hectares in the adopted Local Plan Core Strategy (2016).

-Hectares of employment land available by category
+Table 1: Hectares of employment land available by category

-Land Available (hectares) Sites
+Site Type Land Available (hectares) Sites

-UDP Allocations (under construction and 42.90 22
+UDP Allocations (under construction and 40.62 22

 planning permissions)

 UDP Allocations (Expansion Land) 25.07 4

 UDP Regional Investment Site: Kings 7.50 2

 Business Park

-UDP South Prescot Action Area 15.36 2
+UDP South Prescot Action Area 11.27 2

-Non-allocated Expansion Land 14.96 9
+Non-allocated Expansion Land 14.96 8

-Land with remodelling potential 16.20 11
+Land with remodelling potential 14.68 9

 Sustainable Urban Extensions 38.21 3

-Other employment sites, inc. under 29.00 13
+Other employment sites, inc. under 18.23 24

 construction and planning permissions

-Total 189.20 66
+Total 170.54 74

-The overall land supply considered to be potentially deliverable within 5 years is 112.60ha.
-Just over a third of this employment land is within Knowsley's Principal Regeneration Areas (and the bulk of this is within Knowsley Industrial and Business Parks).
+2.3 The overall land supply considered to be available and potentially deliverable within 5 years is 63.68 ha.
+More than three quarters of the most deliverable employment land in the next 5 years is within Knowsley's Principal Regeneration Areas.